Street Projects in Palm Desert

 Upcoming Projects

-El Paseo Improvements Begin This June
+El Paseo Improvements Begin This June - For more information on this project, please click here.

 Beginning in June, the City of Palm Desert will launch a roadway resurfacing and pedestrian safety improvement project along El Paseo between Highway 74 and Highway 111.

 To enhance the driving experience and create a safer, more inviting atmosphere for pedestrians, the project will be completed in five carefully staged phases designed to limit disruptions for businesses and visitors.
-Work begins June 1 with the temporary removal of all dining decks along the street.
+Work begins June 16 with the temporary removal of all dining decks along the street.

 Construction Phases:

-Phase 2: North side of El Paseo from Highway 74 to San Pablo Avenue (shown in yellow)
+- Phase 2: North side of El Paseo from Highway 74 to San Pablo Avenue (shown in yellow)

 What to Expect:

-Parking will be prohibited in areas near construction to allow two-way traffic along El Paseo.
+- Parking will be prohibited in areas near construction to allow two-way traffic along El Paseo.

-Two-way traffic will be maintained on the non-construction side.
+- Two-way traffic will be maintained on the non-construction side.

-Access to businesses will remain open throughout the project.
+- Access to businesses will remain open throughout the project.

 In addition to pavement improvements, the City will install three new raised crosswalks to enhance pedestrian safety and encourage walkability along this iconic corridor:

-Between Ocotillo Drive and Sage Lane
+- Between Ocotillo Drive and Sage Lane

-Between Sage Lane and Lupine Lane
+- Between Sage Lane and Lupine Lane

-Between San Luis Rey Avenue and Portola Avenue
+- Between San Luis Rey Avenue and Portola Avenue

+These crosswalks will be constructed using durable, visually appealing paver stones and are designed to help slow traffic while elevating the pedestrian experience.
 The project is anticipated to be completed by mid-October.
 Thank you for your patience and partnership as we invest in the long-term vitality and safety of El Paseo.

 Presidents Plaza #3 Improvements Planned for This Summer

+In late summer 2025, the City of Palm Desert will begin maintenance work on Presidents Plaza #3, located between Sage Lane and Highway 74, bordered by El Paseo and Highway 111.
 The project will include a slurry seal treatment and re-striping of the parking areas, helping to preserve the pavement and enhance the overall appearance and functionality of the lot.

 To minimize disruptions and ensure continued parking availability during the El Paseo Rehabilitation Project, this work has been carefully scheduled to take place while the El Paseo street construction project is focused on the area between San Pablo Avenue and Portola Avenue.
+The Presidents Plaza #3 improvements are expected to take approximately one week to complete.
+We appreciate your patience and cooperation as we continue to invest in the infrastructure that supports our residents, businesses, and visitors.

 Dinah Shore Traffic Realignment – Costco Entrance - Summer 2025